Confluence at Cape Disappointment State Park

 At this site, Lewis and Clark found what they were looking for: the point where the Columbia River meets the majestic Pacific Ocean.
-Their journey’s endpoint is where the Confluence Project’s work began, with an installation that draws together the site’s bay side and ocean side, interweaving the stories of the Corps of Discovery expedition and the Chinook people in a single, steadily unfolding experience.
+Their journey’s endpoint is where Confluence’s work began, with an installation that draws together the site’s bay side and ocean side, interweaving the stories of the Corps of Discovery expedition and the Chinook people in a single, steadily unfolding experience.

 Visit the site today to find a restored native landscape that integrates artist Maya Lin’s artwork with the site’s shifting cultural and ecological history.
 As you walk along oceanfront dunes, read excerpts from Lewis and Clark’s journals and see the Pacific Ocean as they saw it.
 Run your hands along the smooth surface of a fish-cleaning table formed from a single block of native basalt and inscribed with a Chinook creation story.
 Follow a path of crushed oyster shells inland from the coastal forest, and read the text of a Chinook song of praise along the way.
 Encounter a group of five cedar driftwood columns surrounding a cedar tree trunk that existed before Lewis and Clark arrived.